pbertain/sportspuff-api/ansible/README.md

 ## Notes

-- The playbook uses `docker-compose` for container management
+- The playbook uses `docker compose` for container management
 - PostgreSQL data is persisted in Docker volumes
 - Each environment (dev/prod) has its own port and database instance
 - The deployment is idempotent and can be run multiple times safely